AKULA-V-S-S-V-D-DURGAPRASAD/Employee-Management-System/Readme.md

 - Responsive design for better user experience.

 ## Installation
-1. Navigate to the `react-frontend` directory:
+1. Navigate to the `ems-frontend` directory:
 2. Install dependencies:

 ## Running the Application
 To start the React application, run:
 The application will be available at `http://localhost:3000`.
-- cd ../react-frontend
+- cd ../ems-frontend
 - npm install
 - npm start